talosgl/manuscript2slides/docs/limitations.md

 Other character-level formatting like bold, italic, color, and size are always preserved.

-### Field-code hyperlinks:
+### Hyperlinks:
+External hyperlinks (e.g., 'https://www..' or 'mailto:yada@address.com') are generally supported just fine and convert back-and-forth without issue.

+Document anchors (an internal document link to a specific heading), however, are not currently supported.
+These will be copied as plaintext only.
+Adding support seems feasible if there is future demand.

-Some hyperlinks (like the sample_doc.docx's first "Where are Data?" link) (often in headings or pasted content) are stored as "field codes" in Word and appear as plain text after conversion.
+Some external hyperlinks (like the sample_doc.docx's first "Where are Data?" link) (often in headings or pasted content) are stored as "field codes" in Word and appear as plain text after conversion.
 These are uncommon; normal hyperlinks should work. manuscript2slides will log a warning when such links are detected and will try to copy them as plaintext.

 ### Auto-fit text resizing:
 PowerPoint's automatic 'shrink text on overflow' feature is not applied programmatically.
 PowerPoint only applies auto-fit sizing when opened in the UI.
 To manually fix this: